“Ear-catching bass viol playing” (The Times, August 2012)

 “Wonderfully delicate cello playing” (Emma Kirkby, London, 2006)

 “Phenomenal ornamentation” (Passauer Neue Presse, 2009)

 Caroline Ritchie is a performer on all sizes of viol, medieval fiddle, lirone, and early cello.
 Her concert and recording career spans a broad spectrum of music, from the mid-15th to the 18th centuries and beyond.

 As a soloist, she collaborates frequently with harpsichordist Ralph Stelzenmüller (a project described by the south German press as ‘musical fireworks’), with violist Henrik Persson, and lutenist Lynda Sayce.
+She is a core member of viol consorts Newe Vialles (UK), Compass Consort, and The Earl his Viols (Basel), and has guested with Musick and Mirth (Berne) and Phantasm (London).
 A committed chamber musician, she can be heard with ensembles including Ensemble Danguy (Tobie Miller), Per Sonat (Sabine Lutzenberger), Ensemble Leones (Marc Lewon), &Cetera (Ulrike Hofbauer), Ensemble Archimboldo (Thilo Hirsch), and others.
-She is a core member of viol consorts Newe Vialles (UK) and Compass (Switzerland), and has guested with Phantasm.

 Orchestral work has included The New London Consort, Barokksolistene, the Dunedin Consort, the Hanover Band, the Academy of Ancient Music, and the Manchester Camerata, amongst others.
 She can be heard in all major festivals and concert series throughout Europe, and also plays regularly in Canada.
 A lifelong love of theatre and the spoken word has led to many collaborations over the years, most recently with the Basel actress Serena Wey.